 Description of intervention(s) / exposure

-Behaviour - SHAPE
+BEHAVIORAL - SHAPE

 Experimental: SHAPE Intervention - This group will receive the online group based self-management course develop self-management skills in areas including decision making, symptom management and social interaction and to provide information on the disease process and the development of healthy behaviours in a supportive learning environment to prevent problems that are common in the later stages of the disease.
 Key themes of the intervention will include positive actions to improve and maintain health, how to talk about the impact of the disease on the life of the person with dementia, fear of losing independence and how to tackle and solve other sensitive issues.
 Running in parallel there will be an e-learning resource available to the carers which covers the similar material covered in the group sessions for the person with dementia, as well as some additional resources and signposting to help them in their role supporting the person with dementia.

-No Intervention: Treatment as usual - Participants in the TAU arm will receive normal services such as clinical reviews, psychiatric appointments and other services when needed.
+No intervention: Treatment as usual - Participants in the TAU arm will receive normal services such as clinical reviews, psychiatric appointments and other services when needed.
 With TAU as the comparator condition ensures that participants receive any needed services and enable comparison between current best practice and the new intervention of SHAPE

-Behaviour: SHAPE
+BEHAVIORAL: SHAPE

 The SHAPE intervention provides information for carers, and maintains the dignity and autonomy of the person with dementia, supporting them in planning for the future with their family.
 The person with dementia attends an online 10 week facilitator lead group based course.
 It is designed to develop self-management skills in areas including decision-making, symptom management and social interaction.
 It also provides information on the disease process and the development of healthy behaviors in a supportive learning environment to prevent problems that are common in the later stages of the disease.
 The adjunctive e-learning platform for carers provides the same information that the person with dementia receives plus additional material and signposting to support them in their role.
 This will empower the whole family to support and enable more effective self-management by the person with dementia, and enhance their ability to plan ahead together and make key decisions jointly.